-How do I install a DIY Fence or Wall?
+How do I install a DIY Fence or Wall?5 Mins

 Homeowners are increasingly taking matters into their own hands and saving big on labour costs, cutting their project expenses in half.
 If you’re looking for a new wall or fence, our DIY fence and wall systems were specifically designed for the DIYer with a keen eye for style.

 Installation is fast and easy, and you won’t need any heavy machinery, specialist trades or to waste your whole weekend on strip footings.
-In fact, you can erect your new wall or fence in a single weekend, with the entire process simmered down into 4 simple steps:
+In fact, you can erect your new DIY fence in a single weekend, with the entire process simmered down into 4 simple steps:

 - Dig post holes

 - Finish as desired

 1. Dig post holes; the first step to install your DIY fence

 Measure out your site simply by using a tape measure, some string and pegs, sticks or even chopsticks!
 To start, place your first peg (or stick) where your first post will go, with the stick representing the post centre.
 Then, measure out the appropriate spaces between post centres, marking all post centre placements with pegs.
 Wind your string around each peg, ensuring that you are creating a straight line; this will later act as a guide to ensure your wall is straight.

 Next, using a post hole digger, dig the holes where each post will sit, moving the peg or stick just in front of the hole but still in line with the post centre.